samuelroland/PCO-Labo3-Usines/report.md

 ![message-final.png](imgs/message-final.png)

 **Automated tests**
 Do to more advanced testing on logic and concurrency protections, we tried to write some GoogleTest tests, mostly in the form of integration tests.
-To avoid needing to setup a Qt UI interface, we disabled the usage of the `interface` attribute so we don't call `setInterface`.
+To avoid needing to setup a Qt UI interface, we disabled the usage of the `interface` attribute, so we don't call `setInterface`.
 (Therefore the attribute `interface` is `NULLPTR` in tests).
 We created a macro `NTEST` used like this: `NTEST(interface...)` that doesn't run the given instruction in case the `GTEST` macro has been defined.
 This is kind of a "headless" mode.
 The interface is just a visualizer, we don't need them to test the logic and behaviors.

 We added a method `std::map<ItemType, int> getStocks()` on the `Seller` class so we can make assertions on the final stocks in addition to the money with `getFund()`.
-We created a setter too `void setStocks(std::map<ItemType, int> stocks)` but we put its visibility in `protected` and the each test that need its access is a friend of the method.
+We created a setter too `void setStocks(std::map<ItemType, int> stocks)` but we put its visibility in `protected` and each test that need its access is a friend of the method.

 Each test has different needs.
 In some case we don't need to run object in threads, we for example just want to test that `trade()` only accept the trade when the entity has a stock and can sell the asked resource.
 In case the tested entity needed a wholesaler to order resources, we used a fake wholesaler (class `FakeWholesaler`) that can sell resources to the tested class and store what and how much has been sold.

-We created one end to end test by instancing a `Utils` object and calling its `run` method to start, waiting a few seconds and calling `externalEndService` method to end.
+We created one end-to-end test by instancing a `Utils` object and calling its `run` method to start, waiting a few seconds and calling `externalEndService` method to end.

 To validate the concurrency protections on `Factory::trade()` and `Extractor::trade()` we have setup 2 tests:
 ```cpp